rob-jefferson/rob-jefferson.github.io/_posts/2019-07-15-car-park-or-the-country-park.md

 Hill climbs aren't alien to me.
 In recent years I've \~enjoyed\~ endured the challenge of [Trapping Hill, AKA ‘Côte de Lofthouse’](https://www.visitharrogate.co.uk/things-to-do/killer-climbs-trapping-hill-cote-de-lofthouse-p1298051) on more than one occasion.
 It’s been [a segment](https://www.strava.com/segments/5911879) of several Tour de Yorkshire routes and will also be part of [this year’s UCI Road World Championships](https://worlds.yorkshire.com/the-races/women-elite-road-race/).
 It's three times the length of Nettleton Hill, more than twice the height and is a Category 3 climb.
 Having completed Trapping Hill without stopping in the past, Nettleton's offering should have been small-fry in comparison.

 There were a couple of problems though.
 Firstly, I’d only cycled a few times this year.
 Having a second child a few months ago meant that spare time for cycling had been limited to say the least.
-Secondly, I’d spent all of the previous day day digging stumps and roots out of the ground in the garden and sledge hammering fence posts.
+Secondly, I’d spent all of the previous day digging stumps and roots out of the ground in the garden and sledge hammering fence posts.
 In short, I was knackered and certainly not ‘match-fit’ for this kind of thing.

-Despite having strong intentions _not_ to take it on, the weakest of peer pressured was applied and I’d buckled and agreed to do the climb.
+Despite having strong intentions _not_ to take it on, the weakest of peer pressured was applied so I’d buckled and agreed to do the climb.
 With stop-watch primed and clipboard...held, the marshal counted down: “5, 4, 3, 2, 1, GO!
 GOOD LUCK!”

 I trundled off with a sense of trepidation, not because of the fitness concerns, but because I hadn’t a clue what awaited me.
 The start point meant the hill was initially unsighted so it was only once I’d turned the corner that I got a sense of what I had to tackle.
 It didn’t look particularly bad but within a few cranks of the pedals once I’d reached the climb, I knew it was going to be tough.